JakubTabor/Language_model_Pipeline/README.md

 # So I load "small model in english", put text into model and create empty list for "proper nouns"
 # Now I start for loop on my text, condition is simple, if part of speech is equal to "PROPN" this words will fill my list
 # I also print this words and number of them
+# I take another text with companys and create empty list for company names, then I start for loop on my text with condition that if word have label ORG